rilldata/rill/docs/docs/tutorials/other/custom-charts.md

   - Canvas Component
 ---

 While we specialize in time-series charts on our Explore and Pivot view, we understand that there is always a need for a more customized view for specific individuals or groups.
+However, writing out specs to create a picture-perfect dashboard can be time-consuming.
-In this guide, we will go over the steps to create your own custom charts, and create a unique canvas dashboard.
+In this guide, we will go over the steps to create your own custom components using natural language, and create a unique canvas dashboard.

-## Overview of Rill COmponents but more into vega-lite's customization
+## Rill Components